tikv/raft-rs/README.md

 ### Step 3: Process the `Ready` State

-When your Raft node is driven and run, Raft may enter a `Ready` state.
+When your Raft node is ticked and running, Raft may enter a `Ready` state.
 You need to first use `has_ready` to check whether Raft is ready.
 If yes, use the `ready` function to get a `Ready` state:
 ```rust
 if !r.has_ready() {
     return;